funnythingz/pokedex/README.md

-# Pokedex XY
+# Pokebooks

-I have making `Pokedex XY` in DDD TypeScript.
+I have making `Pokebooks` in DDD TypeScript.
+`Pokebooks` is your Pokedex XY Gallery.